Last updated: June 17, 2024

 The Closing Disclosure is divided into several sections, including:

-• The first sections of that provide information about the buyer, seller and lender.
+• The first several sections of that provide information about the buyer, seller and lender.
 It lists the property address, closing date, and selected settlement company.
-It also details the type of loan being used for the purchase, and provides the amounts due to and from the buyer, with the final amount on the last line.
+It also details the type of loan being used for the purchase and provides the amounts due to and from the buyer, with the final amount on the last line.

 • The next section lists the amounts due to and from the seller before moving on to the settlement charges.
 This includes the amount in escrow, title insurance, lender fees and other settlement charges.
 The Loan Estimate is compared to the costs listed on the document, making it easy to see where there may be differences.